 For the dip, I used a coconut flavored Greek yogurt because I really love a lot of coconut flavor.
 If you can’t find coconut flavored yogurt, vanilla would also be great.
 I like to use coconut cream in this recipe because it adds such great flavor and creamy texture, it comes in cans and is often in the ethnic foods section of grocery stores.
 If you can’t find coconut cream, you can simply use a little coconut milk instead.
 The Blue Diamond Toasted Coconut Almonds add a great crunch, the coconut-almond flavor combination is really fantastic!

 I’m definitely going to be making this tropical fruit salad with coconut almond dip all summer long.
 I love how easy it is to make, yet looks so impressive inside the pineapple.
 I’d like to tell you that I took this to a party and it disappeared in a flash, but really, all three of my kids were crowded around waiting for me to finish pictures and they pounced on it as soon as I was done.
 Can’t say I blame them!

-> - 2 kiwis, peeled and thinly sliced.
-If desired, cut the kiwi slices into shapes with small cookie cutters
+- 2 kiwis peeled and thinly sliced.
+If desired, cut the kiwi into shapes with small cookie cutters

-> - 1 cup of papaya chunks
+- 1 cup of papaya chunks

 - 2/3 cup raspberries